Last updated on August 27, 2025

 Torbran, Thane of Red Fell

-The key to Torbran, Thane of Red Fell is that letting your 1/1 creatures deal two extra damage essentially triples their damage output.
-Torbran was the top end of basically every mono-red aggro deck that appeared when it was in Standard.
+The key to Torbran, Thane of Red Fell is that letting your 1/1 creatures deal 2 extra damage essentially triples their damage output.
+Torbran was the top end of basically every mono-red aggro deck that appeared when it was in Standard, and has been one of Magic's best burn commanders ever since.

 #3.
 City on Fire